petermichaux/maria/README.md

 Status
 ------

-Release candidates are in progress.
-Moving towards v1.0.0.
+Final version 1.0.0 release candidates are in progress.

 Browser Support